alfiyafatima09/SGPA-Calculator/README.md

-# VTU SGPA Calculator
+# SGPA Calculator

-VTU SGPA Calculator is a web-based tool designed for students following the VTU (Visvesvaraya Technological University) credit-based system.
+SGPA Calculator is a web-based tool designed for students following the VTU (Visvesvaraya Technological University) credit-based system.
 With a sleek interface built using HTML, CSS, and JavaScript, this calculator simplifies SGPA computation.
 Input grades for 8 subjects, get instant SGPA.
 Effortlessly track VTU academic performance.
 Contribute and customize.
 Happy calculating! 🎓✨

 ## How to Use